it9tst/tab-writer/README.md

 Tensorflow, version 2.1.0, an open source software library for machine learning, deep learning and high performance numerical computation
 ```
 Linux, Windows adn MacOS environments should both work.

+### Applications
+There are two applications and you can find the code at the top right

 ### License